Gabby Petito: Everything we know about YouTuber’s murder on ‘dream’ road trip - NewsBreak

 Another folder entitled “Life Goals” shared by Mr Laundrie, was co-authored by his mother and Ms Petito, who appeared to be using it to make plans for the couple’s wedding.

-On Instagram, Brian Laundrie generally presents himself as an outdoorsman, a devoted boyfriend and an artist with conspiratorial leanings.
+On Instagram, Brian Laundrie generally presented himself as an outdoorsman, a devoted boyfriend and an artist with conspiratorial leanings.

 Comments / 0